j0lama/timechecker/README.md

 ```

 ### Access values calculated by timechecker
 Timechecker exports two symbols: **offset** and **tsc_cycles**.
-These two symbols should be accessibles form other parts of the kernels as *extern* variables.
+These two symbols should be accessibles from other parts of the kernels as *extern* variables.

-**offset** conteins the cumulative cycles detected by timechecker that has to be corrected/adjusted in KVM.
+**offset** contains the cumulative cycles detected by timechecker that should be corrected/adjusted in KVM.

 **tsc_cycles** contains the number of TSC cycles per *threshold* (value passed to timechecker) microseconds.